GeraldTrost/spider/README.md

 the selector table defines the query selectors for each task.

-the tast table defines the tasks to perform in order to crawl and mine several websites simultanously.
+the task table defines the tasks to perform in order to crawl and mine several websites simultanously.

 if you need to do it on one specific website only then this